Equivariant Architectures for Learning in Deep Weight Spaces

 In this subsection, we explain how to construct a basis for the space of linear equivariant functions between a weight-space to itself: $L:\mathcal{V}\rightarrow \mathcal{V}$.

-These layers will serve as basic components in our network and will be composed in order to construct deeper networks.
-We will first find a basis assuming a single feature dimension, and then discuss a simple way to extend our result to the general case in Appendix \ref{appx:features_and_bias} .
-As mentioned in \cref{subsec:overview}, each linear function $L$ can be split into four maps: $L_{\text{ww}},L_{\text{wb}},L_{\text{bw}},L_{\text{bb}}$, which themselves map a direct sum of representations to another direct sum of representations.
+\textbf{Methodology.} As mentioned in \cref{subsec:overview}, each linear function $L$ can be split into four maps: $L_{\text{ww}},L_{\text{wb}},L_{\text{bw}},L_{\text{bb}}$, which themselves map a direct sum of representations to another direct sum of representations.
 To find a basis for all such linear equivariant maps, we use Proposition \ref{proposition:equi_direct_sum} and find bases for the linear equivariant maps between all the sub-representations $\mathcal{W}_m,\mathcal{B}_{\ell}$.
 For simplicity, here we assume a single feature dimension and no bias terms for the DWS-layer.
 In Appendix \ref{appx:features_and_bias}, we discuss a simple way to extend our results to allow for multiple features and bias terms for the different DWS blocks.

 To characterize the linear equivariant layers between the subrepresentations $\{\mathcal{W}_m,\mathcal{B}_\ell\}_{m,\ell\in[M]}$, we first show how to construct layers that respect the symmetries by composing a few basic building blocks like pooling, broadcasting, and dense linear layers.
 We then count the number of parameters in each layer, calculated using a simple theoretical result (see Appendix \ref{appx:proofs}), to show that the layers we suggested include all linear equivariant layers.